-Whistleblowing is an issue of huge significance that garners ongoing coverage in the national and international press.
+Whistleblowing is an issue of huge significance that attracts ongoing coverage in the national and international press.
 It affects both individuals - those who speak up - and organisations, large and small, and can have enormous ramifications from a legal and a business standpoint.

-The WRU International Advisory Board consists of the following individuals: Wendy Addison (consultant/trainer on whistleblowing issues); Susan Assar (health management consultant and ex-NHS Trust CEO); Dr AJ Brown (Professor at Griffith University, Australia); John Devitt (Transparency International, Ireland); Gary Kirwan (Senior Employee Relations Adviser at RCN); Anna Myers (Consultant Adviser at PCAW & Co-ordinator of the International Whistleblowing NGO Network); Dr Sissel Trygstad (Research Leader at FAFO, Oslo); and Dr Wim Vandekerckhove (Principal Lecturer at Greenwich University).
+The WRU International Advisory Board consists of the following individuals: Wendy Addison (consultant/trainer on whistleblowing issues); Susan Assar (health management consultant and ex-NHS Trust CEO); Dr AJ Brown (Professor at Griffith University, Australia); John Devitt (Transparency International, Ireland); Gary Kirwan (Senior Employee Relations Adviser at RCN); Anna Myers (Consultant Adviser at PCAW & Co-ordinator of the International Whistleblowing NGO Network); Dr Sissel Trygstad (Research Leader at FAFO, Oslo); and Dr Wim Vandekerckhove (Reader at Greenwich University).